 Shoot a video of your preschooler singing a little love ditty (such as: “I made this little valentine of red, white and blue.
 I made this little valentine especially for you!”) or other messages of appreciation.
 Email the file to grandparents or another relative, or a friend or teacher your kiddo is crazy about.

 So-called “Galentine's Day” is on Feb.
 13 and is a day for ladies celebrating ladies.
-Send your favorite gal pal a thoughtful gift from Seattle-area BIPOC-owned businesses — because they deserve our love and need our support, too.
+Send your favorite gal pal a thoughtful gift from Seattle-area BIPOC-owned businesses.

 Bypass the usual mass-produced, cartoony cards and have your kid make some cute and funny cards for classmates, relatives or friends.
 Stick some stamps on them and take a trip to the mailbox.

-6. Celebrate grandparents and loved ones living far away
+5. Celebrate grandparents and loved ones living far away.

-7. Hunt for Cupid’s treasure with the kids
+6. Hunt for Cupid’s treasure with the kids.

 Challenge your kids to a scavenger hunt.
 Give them clues on a trail of paper-cutout hearts.
 One clue leads to the next until they find a Valentine’s Day surprise.
 Check out Wunder-Mom for free printables and ideas about scavenger-hunt clues.

-8. Give your partner a gift they'll actually appreciate
+7. Give your partner a gift they'll actually appreciate.

-Romance looks a little different in 2021 and you might need to forget about the date night, but you can still surprise your partner with a thoughtful but practical gift to make their day a bit easier.
+Candy and flowers are nice, but predictable.
+Surprise your partner with a thoughtful but practical gift to make their days a bit easier.

 On each of the 13 nights leading up to Valentine’s Day, mom of four Alexis Sanchez posts a heart-shaped note on each of her kids’ doors after they go to bed.
 By Valentine’s Day, their doors are covered.